pyOpenSci/python-package-guide/tutorials/add-license-coc.md

 [We discuss licenses for the scientific Python ecosystem in more detail here in our guidebook.](permissive-license)
 :::

-### Where should the license file live & how do you add it?
+### Where should the LICENSE file live & how do you add it?

 Your `LICENSE` file should be placed at the root of your package's repository.